-The latest Heathrow public consultation includes proposals, which will cause major disturbance to all Chiswick residents even if the Third Runway does not go ahead.
+The latest Heathrow proposals will cause major disturbance to all Chiswick residents even if the Third Runway does not go ahead.

 Under new “Design Envelopes” there are details of two options that would result in 29 flights directly over Bedford Park between 6.00 and 7.00am – one plane every 2.4 minutes – at very high decibel levels, likely to wake people up.
 In addition, up to 40 overhead flights per day are proposed before implementation of the new runway.

 If the Third Runway is built, we would be even more significantly affected by incoming low-flying aircraft (at 2,000 – 3,000ft), 29 flights per hour (one every 2 minutes) and with 86% of the flights above the key 65-decibel level.
 There will be 17 departing flights per hour (one every 3.5 minutes) with 65% above 65 decibels.

 - Proposals for the future layout of the airport, including the new runway and other infrastructure, such as terminals and road access

 - Operating the airport, including night flights

 - A preliminary assessment of the likely impacts of expansion on the environment and local communities

 - Plans for managing the environmental impacts of expansion, such as compensation and noise insulation.